The Malecón is Havana's armchair from which to watch one of the most regular and colourful of all performances - sunset in the tropics.

 As I was told it had formerly been residence for Russian workers, I wondered if there was any connection.

 The Malecón, the Havana Sea Wall, curves 7km (4.3 miles) along the bay.
-Avenida de Maceo is the official name of the Malecón and along it faded pastel facades dream back to grander days.
+Its official name is Avenida de Maceo and along it, faded pastel façades dream back to grander days.

-When angry seas try to lash the city, the Malecón is Havana’s first line of protection
+Not just a pretty face, when angry seas try to lash the city, the Malecón is Havana’s first line of protection.

 It is a main gathering point - the social hub.